anywherelan/awl/README.md

 Go to web interface (http://admin.awl) or run application in case of android.
 You can find your `peer_id` by clicking `SHOW ID`.
 To invite peer you need to press `NEW PEER`.
 Let's add public peer as an example.
 Enter `peer_id` equal to `12D3KooWJMUjt9b5T1umzgzjLv5yG2ViuuF4qjmN65tsRXZGS1p8` and name it `awl-tester`.
 After a few seconds you will see a new peer in your list.
 Now try to go to the http://awl-tester.awl/.
 You should see a page with network speed test.

 Note that awl dns is currently unsupported on Android, see [#17](https://github.com/anywherelan/awl/issues/17).
+So on Android, you can only access peers by IP addresses.

 If someone invites you, a notification will appear, and then you can accept/block this peer in the admin interface.